 Cutting a piece of wood or metal using the saw is not a simple thing to do.
 It is even dangerous sometimes if you have no idea about it.

 The topic today is “how deep can you cut with a circular saw?”, which is mostly for those who already have some experience in cutting things.

 So, what if you don’t have any idea about using a circular saw?
 Don’t worry!

 This article will give you basic ideas about the depth of the cuts and how to adjust this depth that everyone can understand.
 Let’s find out now!

 What Can a Circular Saw Cut?

+Many things!
 We are talking about a versatile tool which can work on various pieces of work: lumber, metal, and even concrete.

 A circular saw is a powerful cutting saw, which operates in rotary motion with a spinning blade mounted inside.

+Yes, it does.
+But in this case, you must use a proper and powerful blade, which is intended for rough materials.
 It looks like we have a fantastic cutting saw to work on various materials, but does it have any downside?

 Yes, definitely!
 The circular saw is excellent at delivering the straight lines, but it cannot provide curves on the workpiece.

-How Deep Can You Cut with a Circular Saw?
+How Deep Can You Cut?

 Now, let’s talk about the depth of cuts that a circular can offer.
 In fact, it depends on the size of the blade.

 As an amateur user, I prefer this blade size for my project.
 This standard size of circular saw gives me more options for brands and kinds of blade.

 So you may ask if there are any more sizes of circular saws?

 Of course, there are also other sizes of the blade and saw that allow you to provide different cutting depths.

 These professional men often use bigger and broader circular saws with 10 1/4 -inch or 16 5/16-inch blade, which you rarely see on the market.

 But hold on just one second… Can you imagine the depth of cuts from those tools above?

 You can think of a big piece of lumber, timber, or metal being cut by this powerful tool without much effort.

 It is because the blade operates on a pivot at the center of it, then you cannot cut all the way to that pivot.

-Can You Adjust the Depth of the Circular Saw?
+Can You Adjust the Depth?

 Mentioned above is just the maximum depth of cuts from standard circular saws, and we can adjust this depth to fit our purpose and requirements.

 Then, put that baseplate on the material, move the blade upwards or downwards to adjust the height (or cutting depth) of the saw.

 What to note about the cutting depth?

 First, do not set the blade too deep as the circular saw will work more roughly and robustly.

 Second, there are some specifications you need to keep in mind.
 If you are going to cut plywood with 1.5-inch thick, adjust the depth of cut at 1.65 to 1.75 inches.

-Finally, calculating the correct depth and adjusting the proper height of the circular saw will give you a smooth and clean finish.
+Finally, calculating the correct depth and adjusting the proper height of the saw will give you a smooth and clean finish.

 One more question: can we use a bigger blade for a circular saw?

 A big blade goes with the bigger saw.
-You cannot mount a 2.5-inch blade to a 2.25-inch circular saw as it doesn’t match each other.
+You cannot mount a 2.5-inch blade to a 2.25-inch saw as it doesn’t match each other.

 It turns out that it’s a simple question but very essential when you are going to do a project using this kind of saw.

 To sum up, a standard circular saw can offer a cutting depth of 2.5 inches as the maximum, but you can adjust the depth to match your requirements.

 Below is where you can share your thoughts and ideas.
 Let’s see what we can help.